Table of Contents

 The idea of a supernet, how to create it, its benefits and drawbacks, and how it differs from a subnet will all be covered in this article.

-- This eliminates the need for a centralised exchange and permits the movement of assets between blockchains.
+This eliminates the need for a centralized exchange and permits the movement of assets between blockchains.

-- Cross-chain communication protocols like Cosmos and Polkadot are used to provide communication and interaction between multiple blockchains.
-These protocols allow for the transfer of data and assets between many blockchains as well as the creation of decentralised applications that can combine the benefits of various blockchains.
+Cross-chain communication protocols like Cosmos and Polkadot are used to provide communication and interaction between multiple blockchains.
+These protocols allow for the transfer of data and assets between many blockchains as well as the creation of decentralized applications that can combine the benefits of various blockchains.

 A supernet, or network of networks, can be built using a variety of technologies and protocols, and it is a complicated process.
 Here is a general overview of the steps involved in creating a supernet: